AUTONOMOUS VEHICLE NEWS

 Kanata North Business Association (KNBA) is pleased to announce the development and launch of Canada’s first Autonomous Vehicle Technology and Innovator Directory in collaboration with Invest Ottawa and the Canadian Automated Vehicles Centre of Excellence (CAVCOE).
 The first of its kind, this unique and valuable resource will provide a comprehensive overview of the growing number of contributors to the Canada’s AV ecosystem.
 This will include innovators, companies, post-secondary institutions, and other organizations with AV technologies, Ninja Tech Deals, solutions, and know-how.
 The Directory will be an open, community document (hosted in Google Sheets) to be populated initially by KNBA and InvestOttawa with Kanata North and Ottawa based AV companies to start.
 The Directory will be shared with local and national community partners and promoted broadly to ensure continued sharing and awareness.
 Access the Directory here.
 The Directory will be available on the Ottawa AV Cluster website – a central resource for all AV related information, announcements and events.

-Working collaboratively, the Kanata North Business Association, Invest Ottawa, CAVCOE and the City of Ottawa as well as researchers and academics at Algonquin College, Carleton University and Ottawa University – all bring the awareness of the emerging connected car and AV technologies, products, services and applications developed in Ottawa and across the country to the global market.
+Working collaboratively, the Kanata North Business Association, Invest Ottawa, CAVCOE and the City of Ottawa as well as researchers and academics at Algonquin College, Carleton University and Ottawa University – all bring the awareness of the emerging connected car and AV technologies, products, services and applications.
+The best way to make sure these applications a running great is by doing a pci test to run the proper diagnostics.

 The Curious Case of Disruptive Malware